Workplace ergonomics: Tips to create a neutral posture

 As a result, many employees have a higher exposure to chemicals on the job than they did in the past.

-Some who rarely or never used chemicals as a part of their daily work before, like teachers for example, may find themselves using them multiple times a day.
+Some who rarely or never used chemicals as a part of their daily work before, like teachers, may find themselves using them multiple times a day.
 And those who have used chemicals in the past, like janitorial staff, may now be using new, stronger chemicals with different safety considerations.

 Use these chemical safety tips to keep these employees safe by providing them with training and personal protective equipment tailored to the specific chemicals that they’re using.